bkatchmar/AngularJS-NodeJS-Exercise-1/README.md

 To accomplish other pretty cool effects with Bootstrap

 # index.html
-First file of the lesson, we are using this to give a crash course how AngualrJS is used.
+First file of the lesson, we are using this to give a crash course how AngularJS is used.
 We won't dive too deep into this, but this is to show how a basic structure for a single page app in AngularJS looks like with scope variables and binding.